To require the advance disclosure to shareholders of certain executive pension plans.

 Length: 4 pages

-This bill was introduced on June 22, 2005, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 22, 2005, in a previous session of Congress, but it did not receive a vote.

 Oct 8, 2004